devrakeshvsv/hotel-booking/README.md

 ## Usage

 You can import the Postman collection and test the API using Postman.
-Ensure the server is running at `BASE_URL` before making requests.

 ## Author